Bear Repellent Spray

 I have friends who work outdoors and who have spent hundreds of days in the bush.
 Although they carry bear spray at all times, none of them has ever had to use it either.

-bear spray in outside pocket of backpack
+A can of bear repellent spray in an outside pocket of a backpack.

 Practice bear safety.